+SECOND PARAGAPH HERE ON IMPORTANCE OF DA

+NEW HEADER HERE ON WHAT WE LEARNED ABOUT CH4

-The evolution of model parameters throughout the forecasting period (Figure 6) highlights the ability of our forecasting framework to improve our understanding of how ebullition responds to the changing environmental conditions that occurred between 1 July and 7 November.
-For example, an increase in the observed ebullition rates (Figure S2) between 1 July and 8 July was concomitant with an increase in the SWI temperature parameter and decrease in the AR parameter (Figure 6) as the reservoir warmed.
-Between 15 July and 11 October, both the SWI temperature and AR term parameters remained largely stationary as the ebullition rates exhibited a seasonal increase and decrease (Figure S2).
-After 11 October, the SWI temperature parameter substantially increased while the AR term parameter decreased and then increased to a similar value that was observed on the first 1 July forecast.
-The dynamic parameter values highlight how SWI temperature is likely most important for predicting CH4 ebullition in later autumn, when there are large changes occurring in SWI temperature week to week as water at the SWI cools during fall mixing.
+Importantly, the evolution of model parameters throughout the forecasting period (Figure 6) highlights the ability of our forecasting framework to improve our understanding of how CH4 ebullition rates can respond to seasonal environmental conditions.
+For example, an increase in the observed ebullition rates (Figure S2) between 1 July and 8 July was concomitant with an increase in the SWI temperature parameter and decrease in the AR parameter (Figure 6) as the reservoir warmed, indicating that SWI temperature is likely an important predictor of CH4 ebullition rates during periods of sediment warming periods while previously observed ebullition rates are less so.
+However, between 15 and 22 July, the SWI temperature parameter estimate decreased and AR term parameter estimate increased and then remained stationary until 11 October.
+This shift between the parameter estimates followed by the stationary trend were concomitant with the seasonal increase and decrease in the observed CH4 ebullition rates (Figure S2), indicating that the AR term in our model was the important forecast variable for CH4 ebullition rates throughout the middle of the forecast period when seasonal trends are observed.
+Finally, after 11 October, the SWI temperature parameter substantially increased again while the AR term parameter decreased and then increased to a similar value that was observed on the first 1 July forecast.
+This dynamic change in both parameter estimates highlight how SWI temperature is likely most important for predicting CH4 ebullition in spring and late autumn, when there are large changes occurring in SWI temperature week to week as water at the sediment water interface cools during fall mixing.
 Conversely, the AR term was most important during mid-summer when there are consistent weekly autocorrelated changes in ebullition.

+ADD PARAGRAPH HERE ON HOW THE RELATIONSHIP OF CH4 AND TEMP THAT THE MODEL SHOWS VIA PARAMETER EVOLUTION CHANGES OUR UNDERSTANDING OF THE DRIVERS OF CH4 EBULLITION